California State Military

 About 12,000 troops of the California National Guard were called

-served in the Pacific area and a few units served in the European
+the Pacific area, but a large number of units served in the European

 and Mediterranean theaters of operations.
 Upon the outbreak of

-Philippines Campaign; assault Landings on Luzon and Panay were
+Gulf and Southern Philippines Campaign; assault Landings on Luzon

-conducted.
-The division cleared the Negros Islands in April 1944
+and Panay were conducted.
+The division cleared the Negros Islands

-and was then sent to Korea where occupation duty was performed
+in April 1944 and was then sent to Korea where occupation duty

-spring of 1944 when it returned to Fort Lewis, Washington where
+serving until the spring of 1944 when it returned to Fort Lewis,

-units were redesignated and transferred.
-These units and other
+Washington where units were redesignated and transferred.
+These

 was the first of the California National Guard units to see action.